 Momofuku CCDC, Washington, D.C.

 The second Momofuku location to permanently close its doors is Momofuku CCDC in Washington D.C.
 Much like New York's Nishi, the closure comes as part of a reshuffle in David Chang's restaurant group due to the pandemic.
 When it first opened in 2015, the D.C. location was Chang's biggest restaurant to date and his debut venture in his hometown, where he served ramen and buns, the dishes that propelled him to fame.
-Watch this shocking new video that shows how fast germs spread in restaurants.

 The Source, Washington, D.C.

 The modern Asian restaurant by famed chef Wolfgang Puck is another D.C. hotspot closing permanently.
 After 13 years of serving tourists, locals, politicians, and celebs alike, the restaurant simply couldn't overcome the financial devastation of the coronavirus pandemic.